Tetraclinis: Cultivation

 The species is cultivated to be grown as an ornamental tree, valued in hot, dry climates.
 It is also pruned in a hedge form, for privacy and security.
 The plant can be trained for use as bonsai specimens.

 Fossil record

-†Tetraclinis salicornioides leaf and cone fossils of Messinian age (ca. 5.7 Ma) have been uncovered in Monte Tondo and Borgo Tossignano, northern Apennines, Italy.
+A related extinct species, Tetraclinis salicornioides, has leaf and cone fossils of Messinian age (ca. 5.7 Ma) that have been uncovered in Monte Tondo and Borgo Tossignano, northern Apennines, Italy.